 There are tradeoffs to everything.
 Time, money, quality.
 For render farms in general, you can only pick two.
 One way or another, it can’t be inexpensive; it’s unlikely it’ll help save the dolphins either.

 It’s the main reason why third-party render farms aren’t free.
 The changes in the 3D industry also affect how we relate to work.
 With the focus on content creation, it’s no wonder why bottlenecks happen during rendering instead of anywhere else—and let’s face it, that defaults rendering as a hassle.

-In our user’s guide to online render farms, Michał Moś provides an overview of different third-party render farm models.
-The guide’s also instructional with estimating render times and costs; an invaluable way to assess your current/prospective benchmark and compare with third-party services like ours.
+In our render farm tutorial, Michał Moś provides an overview of different third-party render farm models.
+The guide’s also instructional with estimating render farm costs and render times; an invaluable way to assess your current/prospective benchmark and compare with third-party services like ours.